quintype/malibu/tutorial/custom-cache-ttl.md

 #### How to override  s-maxage value in Isomorphic Routes

-For overriding the s-maxage value, We can set `isomorphicRoutesSmaxage: 900` under publisher in publisher.yml config file that comes from BlackKnight or pass it from the app level.
+For overriding the s-maxage value, We can set `isomorphicRoutesSmaxage: <value>` under publisher in publisher.yml config file that comes from BlackKnight or pass it from the app level.
 The default value is set to 900 seconds.

 - Make sure [@quintype/framework](https://www.npmjs.com/package/@quintype/framework) version is `5.0.5` or higher

 **How to pass it from Black Knight **

-Go to Black Knight  `/app/config/publisher.yml`,  add `isomorphicRoutesSmaxage: 900` under `publisher`.
+Go to Black Knight  `/app/config/publisher.yml`,  add `isomorphicRoutesSmaxage:  <value>` under `publisher`.
 Example :

 ```js